St Vincent's Church, Sheffield

-St Vincent's Church is a redundant Roman Catholic church situated on Solly Street at its junction with Hollis Croft in the centre of the City of Sheffield, South Yorkshire, England.
+St Vincent's Church is a former Roman Catholic church situated on Solly Street at its junction with Hollis Croft in the centre of the City of Sheffield, South Yorkshire, England.
+It stands within the St Vincent's Quarter of the city centre.
+Begun in 1851 and first completed as a chapel-school in 1853, it was designed by Matthew Ellison Hadfield and later enlarged by his partner George Goldie, with a Norman-style tower by Charles Hadfield rising to 93 ft.

-The church fell into a worsening state of disrepair since closure, however the site was redeveloped recently, along with the surrounding area.
+Following its closure as a place of worship in 1996, the church and its surrounding site were redeveloped and now form part of St Vincent's Place, a student accommodation complex that opened in 2018.

+History

 Irish emigration to Sheffield

 As a result of the Great Famine of Ireland between the years of 1845 and 1849 many emigrants left Ireland to try to find a better life in England.
-The developing cutlery and tool industries of Sheffield attracted a number of the Irish emigrants, many of whom had walked the 80 miles from disembarking at Liverpool Docks, over the Pennines, to settle in "The Crofts" area of the town.
-The Crofts was centred on Solly Street (then called Pea Croft) and at that time, along with nearby Netherthorpe, was one of the main areas of steel, cutlery, edge-tool and file making; an intensive hub of industries exporting renown quality goods around the world.
+The developing cutlery and tool industries of Sheffield attracted a number of the Irish emigrants, many of whom had walked the 80 mi from disembarking at Liverpool Docks, over the Pennines, to settle in "The Crofts" area of the town.
+The Crofts was centred on Solly Street (then called Pea Croft) and at that time, along with nearby Netherthorpe, was one of the main areas of steel, cutlery, edge-tool and file making; an intensive hub of industries exporting renowned quality goods around the world.
 Like much of Sheffield at the time, it was a working-poor neighbourhood of crowded tenements and back to back housing, lacking adequate sanitation and healthcare, built across hills accessed by gennels and snickets, interspersed with the constantly active iron and steel factories, small workshops making cutlery and hand tools, and churches, schools and pubs.